davekilian/primer/whatis.md

 * take the **square root** of the current number
 * **clear** the current number

-We'll also use some paper, so we can write down any partial calculations for later.
+Oh, you can also have some paper, to write down any partial results you want to use again later.

-So, given these tools, how would you compute the quadratic formula for the $A$, $B$ and $C$ values I gave you?
-There are plenty of good ways to break down the formulas into sequences of calculations.
+Given these tools, how would you compute the two formulas above?
+There are plenty of good ways to break down the formulas into sequences of steps on the calculator.
 Try to come up with your own!
-Once you have your own complete sequence of steps, take a look at ours below:
+Once you have your own complete sequence of steps, you can take a look at our example solution below:

 > ### Computing the Quadratic Formula
 >